 I’m honest about my evolution, and I share my thinking with Avi when I can.
 For example, I have recently started explaining why I am fond of some shows while I reject others, and why I have begun vetoing some shows that he used to be allowed to watch.
 He doesn’t always agree with me, but it’s become important to me that he hears my thinking out loud.
 After all, I don’t have to be right—I just need to work on modeling thoughtfulness and reflection.

 Explore the Edtech Marketplace Today blog series to hear other voices from the field share important perspectives on challenges and strategies around tech use for learning.
-You can also visit the Edtech Pilot Framework to learn more about the edtech marketplace and subscribe to Digital Promise’s Action Report to stay up-to-date on their work.
+Visit the Product Certifications website to learn more about the edtech marketplace and subscribe to Digital Promise’s Action Report to stay up-to-date on their work.